-The complexity of the duck, marinated and slow-cooked, is perfectly balanced with fresh herbs, vegetables, and tofu in these summer rolls.
-The green herb sauce draws out these flavors while adding a whole other layer of deliciousness.
+The complexity of the duck, marinated and slow-cooked, is perfectly balanced with fresh herbs, vegetables, and tofu in these rice paper wraps.
+The green herb sauce draws out these flavours while adding a whole other layer of deliciousness.

-Fresh spring rolls, sometimes known as summer rolls, or gỏi cuốn in Vietnamese, feature prominently in South East Asia’s cuisines.
+Rice paper wraps, also known as fresh spring rolls, summer rolls, or gỏi cuốn in Vietnamese, feature prominently in South East Asia’s cuisines.
 Though ingredients vary between regions, the dipping sauces differ even more.
-This version doesn’t belong anywhere specifically but draws on my memories of eating summer rolls in Vietnam, Thailand, Cambodia, and Singapore.
+This version doesn’t belong anywhere specifically but draws on my experiences of eating rice paper rolls in Vietnam, Thailand, Cambodia, and Singapore.
 So, what I present here is a culinary interpretation of some great memories of South East Asia rather than a particular country’s cuisine.

 Most interpretations of summer rolls use pork or shrimp as the primary protein.
 Versions using thinly sliced cured salmon are popular in Australia.
 Basa (catfish) is used in this recipe for tasty fish and dill spring rolls.
 These marinated duck summer rolls use thin slices of marinated and slow-cooked duck breast.
 The inherent richness of the duck is balanced and complemented by the marinade ingredients.
 These ingredients owe their allegiance to the duck rather than any particular cuisine.
 They work.

 The other contents

-The other contents of these marinated duck summer rolls draw on various influences.
+The other contents of these marinated duck rice paper wraps draw on various influences.
 Wonderfully delicious vegetarian gỏi cuốn inspires the crispy fried tofu.
 A version that I have eaten many times in Saigon.
 Japanese tamagoyaki is the inspiration for the egg.
 Tamagoyaki is a really great way to eat an egg.
 And then there are the vegetables.
 That crunch of fresh vegetables and herbs (the ‘summer’) is essential to the experience of eating summer rolls.

-Prepare all the ingredients for the fresh spring rolls before starting to assemble…
+Prepare all the ingredients for the rice paper wraps before starting to assemble…

 The rice paper